akoikelov/djazz/README.md

 * --include-media: also backup media files
 * --replace: Delete old backups and replace them with a new backup

-For backup, we use Dropbox.
+We store backups at Dropbox.
 Add `DROPBOX_ACCESS_TOKEN` param to settings.py, containing dropbox access token